 Founder of Limmud FSU.
-Chaim is in charge of programs and activities, presentation of initiatives and the execution of policy directives approved by the Executive Committee.
+Chaim Chesler is in charge of programs and activities, presentation of initiatives and the execution of policy directives approved by the Executive Committee.
 As Chairman of the Executive Committee, Chaim leads the negotiations with organizations and foundations, and facilitates the inclusion of their representatives in Limmud FSU’s forums.
-Chaim headed the Jewish Agency for Israel’s delegation to the former Soviet Union and the United States, and served as treasurer of the Jewish Agency.
+Chaim headed the Jewish Agency for Israel’s delegation to the former Soviet Union and the United States, and served as treasurer of the Jewish Agency for Israel.

-Works directly with the Chairman of the Executive and the Executive Director in the preparation of budgetary materials and the operation of financial control mechanisms, responsible for the compilation of financial reports and general accounts.
-Advises and in the preparation and implementation of all forms of contractual arrangements, and coordinates the employment conditions for senior personnel.
+Former CFO of the Jewish Agency for Israel.
+Chaim works directly with the Chairman of the Executive and the Executive Director in the preparation of all budgetary materials and the operation of financial control mechanisms.
+He is responsible for the compilation of financial reports and Limmud FSU’s general accounts for presentation to supporting organizations and its governing bodies.
+Chaim advises and assists the Executive Director in the preparation and implementation of all forms of contractual arrangements, and coordinates the employment conditions

 Serving as the logistics director, Yan is responsible for the logistics of Limmud FSU activities worldwide.
 He coordinates travel arrangements for overseas guest presenters attending conferences in different countries, and provides support with special logistics and the production of cultural events, exhibitions, summits and more.
-Former Limmud FSU Israel project manager, he was responsible for the logistics of activities in Israel, as well as the programmatic aspects and the coordination of the volunteer committees.
+Yan is also the project manager of Limmud FSU Israel, and he is responsible for the logistics of activities in Israel, as well as the programmatic aspects and the coordination of the volunteer committees.

 English language consultant and editor for all publications, conference brochures, reports, and correspondence.
 Was the one to introduce western publishing standards to Israel and published the biographies and writings of a very large number of Israel's political leaders; edited the country's leading arts magazine for over 20 years; was a founding director of the Jerusalem International Book Fair, the Israel Debating Society, and the Anglo-Israel Colloquium; and recipient of the Jerusalem Book Fair's Friend of Jerusalem and the Nefesh beNefesh Bonei Zion Awards.

 Galina commenced work as Project Manager for the Limmud conference in the Ukraine, whose venue varies within the country.
 Soon afterwards, she undertook the organization of two annual conferences.
-Galina assumed responsibility for Limmud FSU activities in Belarus and Moldova in addition to Ukraine.
 She is also the General Manager of the charitable foundation, Limmud in Ukraine, which is now Limmud FSU’s operating arm for that country.

 Anna Maylis was born in Ukraine in 1973, made aliya at 17, and moved to Sydney 20 years ago.
 Anna has been working as a Hebrew teacher for 20 years, as well as the Director of the Kids Theatre –“JeSTAR” for 6 years.
 In 2015, Anna became an event coordinator for the Russian-speaking Jewish community in Sydney, and served as co-chair of Limmud FSU Australia organizing committee.